sansinghsanjay/Flickr8k_ImageCaptioning/README.md

 ## Dataset
 Flickr8k dataset is used here.
 Following is the link of this dataset: [Flickr8k Image Captioning Dataset](https://www.kaggle.com/adityajn105/flickr8k)
 The above dataset has 8,091 images with a [captions.txt](https://github.com/sansinghsanjay/Flickr8k_ImageCaptioning/blob/main/archive/captions.txt) file mentioning five captions for each image.
+All captions are written by different different people for every image.
+The size of this dataset is 1.04 GB.
 Thus, 8,091 images x 5 captions = 40,455 image-captions  or lines in [captions.txt](https://github.com/sansinghsanjay/Flickr8k_ImageCaptioning/blob/main/archive/captions.txt).
 Training file [Flickr_8k.trainImages.txt](https://github.com/sansinghsanjay/Flickr8k_ImageCaptioning/blob/main/archive/Flickr_8k.trainImages.txt) and Testing file [Flickr_8k.testImages.txt](https://github.com/sansinghsanjay/Flickr8k_ImageCaptioning/blob/main/archive/Flickr_8k.testImages.txt) are downloaded from the Internet (source missed).
 These training and testing files have name of images to be used in training and testing of model.